Fayeblade1488/Fayeblade1488/README.md

 <img width="1536" height="1024" alt="40078e2e20570734af54dc517e4b9be10d02e244799548c2e62768777bca4b79" src="https://github.com/user-attachments/assets/514bd1e1-6ef5-4403-8d0a-441881c5217e" />

-# 👋 Hi, I'm Faye!
+# 👋 Hi, I'm Faye 😊 ( My first name is Rose, but only my father calls me that, everyone else just calls me by my middle name, Faye )

 ## Welcome to my GitHub.

 I really just use this to document my tinkering and random little projects I'm doing.
+©©©

+_oh and the nickname Fayeblade is because of a superold American cartoon I used to watch as a little girl called 'BayBlade'.
+I used to be obsessed with it._

 ### Professional Snapshot
 ---